kec1510/envirohub/DESIGN.md

 I implemented the `History` page by using the `sqlite3` Python package to select relevant forecast data from the `fc_history` table in the `envirohub.db` SQLite database.
 I then passed this data into the `history.html` template.

+In `app.py`, the `/history` route accepts only GET requests, upon which `/history` displays the `history.html` template containing a table of the current user's past forecasts.

 ### News Functionality

 The implementation of the news search functionality can be found in `programs/news.py`.
 The `news.py` file includes a `nyt_articles` function which takes in a `query` parameter and a `get_news` function which also takes in a `query` parameter.
 For these functions, I used the `requests` library to call The New York Times' [Article Search API](https://developer.nytimes.com/docs/articlesearch-product/1/overview) and [NewsAPI](https://newsapi.org/docs) respectively.
 These functions enable the custom search feature found on EnviroHub's `News` page, where users can generate their own news results by a desired search term.